About

 Oddur Sigurdsson

 Based in Reykjavik.
 Background in software engineering and computational theory.
-Building Serre AI as a solo research operation with autonomous infrastructure.
+Serre AI is a solo research operation — one person with AI agents as collaborators.

 Methodology